emissary-ingress/emissary/reference/rate-limits.md

 ## The `rate_limits` attribute

 In pre-0.50 versions of the Ambassador API Gateway, a mapping can specify the `rate_limits` list attribute and at least one `rate-limit` rule which will call the external [RateLimitService](../services/rate-limit-service) before proceeding with the request.
-Read about Envoy's "Rate limit" service [here](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/rate_limit_filter.html?highlight=rate%20limit%20header).
+Read about Envoy's rate limit service [here](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/rate_limit_filter.html?highlight=rate%20limit%20header).

 An example: